jianhuupenn/ItClust/tutorial/tutorial.md

 # now you can check whether `ItClust` installed successfully!
 ```

-The installation should take withoin 30 seconds.
+The installation should take within 30 seconds.
 <br>